DellGEOS/AzureStackDocs/01-PlanningAzureStack/04-network-architecture.md

 ![](04-Network-Architecture/media/topology01.png)

-TOR Switches will be configured with Trunk and native VLAN for management.
+TOR Switches will be configured with Trunk and native (access) VLAN for management.

 ![](04-Network-Architecture/media/topology02.png)